-In addition to the entry requirement issues that could affect tickets, occasionally UL has changed the semester calendar after students have purchased their tickets.
+In addition to the entry requirement issues that could affect tickets, on rare occasion UL has changed the semester calendar after students have purchased their tickets.
 If a calendar change occurs, you must sit for exams and no special exemptions will be given to students who have already purchased tickets.
 You will be expected to change your ticket to be present for exams.
+Therefore, we strongly recommend that you buy a roundtrip ticket with a low change fee.